Groscheri/csrf-seminar/peer-reviews/Group 12/review.md

 As there is no practical influence, the literature part has to be stable.
 The last part of the report, Influence and Prospect, shortly describes some improvements but doesn't really dwell in that are for that long.
-Everything that can be explained more detail (keep the aim and scope in mind) should be described more intensly.
+Everything that can be explained in more details (keep the aim and scope in mind) should be described more intensively.

 Remember that a document with 100% text won't make the reader happy.
 Add some explanatory pictures or more code to give the report more volume.